CCBDA-UPC/Assignments-2025/Lab08.md

 **WebSockets** are a communication protocol that enables **full-duplex** (two-way) communication channels over a single, long-lived connection between a client (usually a web browser) and a server.
 Unlike the traditional HTTP request-response model, which is **stateless** and works in a **request-response** pattern, WebSockets provide a persistent, open connection that allows continuous, real-time data exchange between the client and server.

-### Key Features of WebSockets:
+#### Key Features of WebSockets:

-1. **Full-Duplex Communication**:
-   - WebSockets allow both the client and the server to send messages to each other independently, at any time, over a single connection.
-This allows for real-time interactions, making it ideal for applications like live chats, online gaming, financial apps, etc.
+- **Full-Duplex Communication**: allows for real-time interactions, making it ideal for applications like live chats, online gaming, financial apps, etc.

-2. **Persistent Connection**:
-   - Once established, a WebSocket connection remains open until either the client or the server decides to close it.
-This eliminates the need to repeatedly open and close connections, reducing the overhead compared to traditional HTTP requests.
+- **Persistent Connection**/**Low Latency**: eliminates the need to repeatedly open and close connections, reducing the overhead compared to traditional HTTP requests.

-3. **Low Latency**:
-   - WebSockets provide a low-latency communication channel because there’s no need to establish a new connection for each message.
-Once the connection is established, messages can be sent and received instantly.

-4. **Efficient Communication**:
-   - WebSockets reduce the amount of data overhead, as there’s no need for the repeated HTTP headers that occur with each request in a standard HTTP communication.
-This makes WebSockets more efficient for applications requiring frequent communication.
+- **Efficient Communication**: reduce the amount of data overhead, as there’s no need for the repeated HTTP headers that occur with each request in a standard HTTP communication.

-5. **Bidirectional**:
-   - Unlike HTTP, which only allows the client to request and the server to respond, WebSockets enable both the client and the server to send messages at any time.
-This allows for real-time updates (e.g., chat messages, notifications, live score updates).
+- **Bidirectional**: enable both the client and the server to send messages at any time.

-### How WebSockets Work:
+#### How WebSockets Work:

-1. **Handshake**:
-   - A WebSocket connection starts with an HTTP handshake.
+- **Handshake**: a WebSocket connection starts with an HTTP handshake.
 The client sends an HTTP request to the server with an **Upgrade** header, indicating that it wants to establish a WebSocket connection.

    - Example WebSocket request:
      ```